Community helps a Waterford event venue to stay open

 WATERFORD, N.Y.
 (NEWS10) — One local business is thrilled to see how much the community is supporting them during these tough financial times.

-Chrome Food and Spirits in Waterford opened their doors 7 years ago, serving the Capital Region food, drinks and live entertainment.
+Chrome Food and Spirits in Waterford opened its doors seven years ago, serving the Capital Region food, drinks, and live entertainment.
 Before the COVID-19 pandemic hit, the venue held birthday parties and graduation gatherings.
 Now, the owners had to make a few tough decisions, ultimately they’re working to keep their business stay afloat.

 Shortly after, Darla received a lot of support from that post, and many people offered to purchase the building.
 “It’s unbelievable.
 I really honestly had no idea how much we meant to people in the area,” says Darla.